Car Accident Arbitration

 After a car accident, your options may feel limited.
 Part of what makes a collision so traumatic is the loss of control over your physical (and sometimes mental) well-being.
 After bruises fade and broken bones heal, though, many car accident victims are still stuck with options they feel are unfair.

 The car accident arbitration process exists to allow drivers to dispute car insurance matters without escalating to the courtroom.
-Considered a last-ditch approach before a lawsuit is filed, arbitration allows both the driver and the insurance company to present their case before a neutral, third-party referee known as an arbitrator.
+Considered a last-ditch approach before a car accident lawsuit is filed, arbitration allows both the driver and the insurance company to present their case before a neutral, third-party referee known as an arbitrator.
 Though less formal than a traditional court proceeding, arbitration is every bit as legally valid as decisions made by a judge or jury.
 Generally speaking, arbitration is legally binding and there are no options for appealing the decision made by the arbitrator.

 Those living in a no-fault insurance state are required to seek arbitration when they need to resolve an accident settlement dispute.
 Others may opt into arbitration to save money and time by avoiding a lawsuit.
 Arbitration tends to be scheduled far more quickly than your average court case, meaning drivers have a quicker path to resolution.
 The entire process generally takes no more than 80 days from the time someone requests arbitration to the point where they receive their awarded settlement.

-Preparing for Arbitration
+Preparing for Auto Accident Arbitration